Omnomios/koya-bar/README.md

 This folder contains a small demo bar built on top of Koya.
 It showcases a basic, real‑world use of Koya's compositor and UI APIs together with the Hyprland plugin.
 The bar pops up near the bottom‑left when workspaces change, animates, and auto‑hides.

+Left hand status bar features a clock, with popout calendar and network status icons.

+This project is WIP.

 ### Quick start

 1. Install Koya and the Hypr plugin.